gplaps/ICR2FFB/README.md

 ## Version History

 ### Betas
+**1.0.1 (2025-08-27)**
+- Some large structural changes to begin adding support (hopefully) for additional games in the future
+- Changed Game definition in the ffb.ini.
+It now uses a simplified 'Game:' setting which can be set to 'ICR2DOS' for the Dos version or 'ICR2REND' for the rendition version.
+- Redid FFB curve to give better center feeling
+- Output display will include game version now
+- Removed some Legacy code for calculations (slip/lateral load)

 **0.9.1 (2025-08-20)**
 - Code structure improved
 - Log file is opened and closed only once